gtopsis/Course-cs352-website/README.md

 Course CS352 Website

-Static website for the course cs352 in Computer Science department at UOC using Agency bootstrap template (https://startbootstrap.com/themes/agency/).
-It serves the content (lectures, tuts, assignments) of the course only to course participants (students, teaching assoistants, proffesor) who acquire a specific password.
+Static website for the course cs352 (year 2016) in Computer Science department at UOC.
+It serves the content (lectures, tuts, assignments) of the course only to this course participants (students, teaching assoistants, proffesor) who acquire a specific password.

+Used the Agency bootstrap template (https://startbootstrap.com/themes/agency/).

 [![Product Name Screen Shot][product-screenshot]](https://example.com)